-Take a staged approach
+Take a step by step approach

-Take a staged approach, so that you can gradually build up financing for children's healthy growth and development.
+Take a step by step approach, so that you can gradually build up financing for children's healthy growth and development.
+It may not be possible to secure all the funds that are needed in the mediumand long-term to make progress.
+Starting small and demonstrating results is often a good incentive for increasing budget allocations over time.
 Help to make sure that budgets submitted to parliament take account of the way development partners are already supporting programme design and sector planning.